[When CNN announced in the early evening of Monday, 9

 [Fences by August Wilson (1945-2005), developed at the Eugene O’Neill Theater Center’s 1983 National Playwrights Conference in Waterford, Connecticut, premièred at New Haven, Connecticut’s Yale Repertory Theatre in 1985.
 The production, directed by Lloyd Richards (1919-2006) with James Earl Jones as Troy Maxson; Mary Alice (1936-2022) as his wife, Rose; and Courtney B. Vance as Cory, his son, transferred to the 46th Street Theatre on Broadway from 26 March 1987 to 26 June 1988, where it played 11 previews and 525 regular performances.

-[The play garnered Wilson the 1987 Pulitzer Prize for Drama and the production won four 1987 Tony Awards: Best Play, Best Actor in Play (Jones), Best Featured Actress in a Play (Alice), Best Direction of a Play (Richards).
+[The play garnered Wilson the 1987 Pulitzer Prize for Drama and the production won four 1987 Tony Awards: Best Play, Best Actor in a Play (Jones), Best Featured Actress in a Play (Alice), Best Direction of a Play (Richards).
 The show also won three 1987 Drama Desk Awards: Outstanding New Play, Outstanding Actor in a Play (Jones), Outstanding Featured Actress in a Play (Alice).

 [I remember saying to my companion after seeing Fences that if it weren’t for Jones’s performance, the play wouldn’t be very interesting because so little actually happens.
 I can’t prove it’s related, but shortly after Jones was replaced by Billie Dee Williams on 2 February 1988, the play closed—on 26 June.